techidaily/site-android-transfer/source/_posts/in-2024-two-ways-to-sync-contacts-from-infinix-hot-30-5g-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 - **Step 6:** On your Macbook, click **Accept.**

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qObsqoJB9LI?si=ppqxfXzP0UL4J6Tp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## BONUS TIP: How to Copy Files From One Smartphone to Another?

 As a bonus, it is important to know that transferring files from one device to another in a secure environment is significant.
 It safely copies the documents and lowers the risk of data loss and corruption.